uqlibrary/technology-training/Python/pandas/pandas.md

-# Python data transformation with pandas
+# Python data transformation and visualisation with pandas

 This hands-on course – directed at intermediate users – looks at using the **pandas** module to transform and visualise tabular data.

 ## Setup

-The easiest way to use Python 3, pandas and Spyder is to install the Anaconda Distribution, a data science platform for Windows, Linux and Mac OS X. Make sure you download the Individual Edition with Python 3: https://www.anaconda.com/products/individual
+The easiest way to use Python 3, pandas and Spyder is to install the Anaconda Distribution, a data science platform for Windows, Linux and macOS.
+Make sure you download the Individual Edition with Python 3: https://www.anaconda.com/products/individual

 Open the Anaconda Navigator (you might have to run `anaconda-navigator` from a terminal on Linux), and launch Spyder.